kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/ai-what-why.md

 <iframe src="https://www.youtube.com/embed/3wLqsRLvV-c" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
 </div>

-### Deinfing Intelligence
+## Deinfing Intelligence

-Another established and common defintition of intelligence is **the ability to make the right decisions.** But what does it mean to make the right decision?
-To answer this question, we need to discuss the concept of rationality.
+An established and common definition of intelligence is **the ability to make the correct decisions.** But what does it mean to make the correct or right decision?
+To answer this question, we need to delve into the concept of rationality.

 ### Rationality

 From a scientific standpoint, rationality is the quality of being grounded in reason and logic.
-Therefore, a person or a machine is considered rational if their decisions are based on reasoning and logic and also guided by specific goals.
+Therefore, a person or a machine is considered rational if their decisions are based on reasoning and logic and are also guided by specific goals.

 <p align="center">
   <img src="../../images/rationality-1.png" width = "250px" alt="Robot" />